Installing PassWall and Xray core on OpenWrt and Xiaomi Mi Router 4A Gigabit Edition router

 wget https://raw.githubusercontent.com/amirhosseinchoghaei/mi4agigabit/main/amirhossein.sh && chmod 777 amirhossein.sh && sh amirhossein.sh

-After the complete installation, the Done message will appear and everything is finished.
-Add the Node part of your configuration in PassWall. (either manually or with Share URL) Then on the main page of PassWall, check the MainSwitch option and set TCP and UDP to your configuration.
+After the complete installation, the Done message will appear, and everything is finished.
+Add the Node part of your configuration in PassWall. (either manually or with Share URL) Then, on the PassWall main page, select the MainSwitch option and set TCP and UDP to your configuration.
 Meanwhile, in the Mode section, set the first two to Global Proxy.
 After saving, the whole network is passed through the proxy.

 Section Two:

-I have a Raspberry PI 3 on which I had run Sing-Box and ShadowTLS client that created a Socks service on the internal network.
-In this way, for example, I would open a Socks on the computer or phone or just Telegram proxy settings and connect to Raspberry.
-From there, it was connected to the Internet and I set all the routes in just one device.
+I have a Raspberry Pi 3 on which I ran Sing-Box and the ShadowTLS client, which created a SOCKS service on the internal network.
+In this way, for example, I would open a Socks proxy on the computer or phone, or just the Telegram proxy settings, and connect to Raspberry.
+From there, it was connected to the Internet, and I set all the routes on a single device.
 For this reason, I made sure that all Iranian sites and IPs do not pass through the Proxy.

 Modem <—-> Raspberry (192.168.1.2)